4.8 1700+ Google Reviews

 Identifying the difference between moss and algae on your roof is easy yet often neglected.

 Blistering has two different appearances – intact and popped.
 Intact blisters look like pimples or little bumps on the shingle’s surface.
-Popped blisters look like little craters.
+On the other hand, popped blisters look like little craters.

 While manufacturing defects are a potential cause, poor attic ventilation is always a cause.
-In other words, a manufacturing defect may be a contributing factor, and poor attic ventilation would be the catalyst.
-Poor attic ventilation increases the attic temperature, thus increasing the temperature of the underside of the shingles.
 Shingles baking in the summer heat need attic ventilation to help cool them off, or they’ll overheat, bubble, blister, and pop.
+But poor attic ventilation increases the attic temperature, thus increasing the temperature of the underside of the shingles.

 If the blisters are still intact, then this issue is primarily cosmetic.
 However, if the blisters are popped, the shingles will deteriorate much quicker, leading to further damage.
 In either case, blistering indicates you need to improve your attic ventilation.
 If there is a widespread blister popping, it’s a good idea to talk to a roofing company about replacement.

 Hail damage is a prevalent issue in some areas.
-If you’ve never experienced a hail storm, identifying roof hail damage or problems may not be a skill you’ve developed.
-It’s often confused with blistering, but they’re pretty different in nature.
+Unfortunately, if you’ve never experienced a hail storm, identifying roof hail damage or problems may not be a skill you’ve developed.
+Plus, it’s often confused with blistering even though they’re pretty different in nature.

 If you suspect hail damage, call your insurance company before calling a roofer.
 They will likely send out an insurance adjuster to evaluate the damage before approving an insurance claim.